netcore/frontend-jekyll-base/README.md

 * File structure
   * all component-like partials must be inside the `components/` directory (e.g. buttons, forms, header, footer etc.)
   * all sub-directory files must have a `_` prefix added to them (e.g. `buttons.scss` -> `_buttons.scss`)
+  * page-specific edits must be inside the `pages/` directory

 ### JS
 * Technologies